-6.1.6 Only Stream buffer zone at Stream A has been established during this reporting month.
+- 6.1.11 Only Stream buffer zone at Stream A has been established during this reporting month.
 The whole buffer zone aims to protect the streams and avoid any works/equipment intrusion into the buffer zone.
-Vegetation clearance works at Holes 9 and 17 were carried out but far away from Stream A. No work has been carried out near Streams B and C. The Contractor was reminded to demarcate Streams B and C buffer zones before any construction work close to the buffer zone areas.
+No work has been carried out near Streams B and C. The Contractor was reminded to demarcate Streams B and C buffer zones before any construction work close to the buffer zone areas. - 6.1.12 The Contractor was reminded to minimize the footprint area for the temporary bridge construction at Stream A. When the disturbance to vegetation is unavoidable, all disturbed areas should be hydroseeded or planted with suitable vegetation to blend in with natural environmental upon completion of construction works. - 6.1.13 For the construction of floating pontoon, the Contractor was reminded to locate all anchoring points on the shore and/or at least 40m seaward to avoid coral communities near shore according to EP.